maratai/craftery/fiber_arts/fiber_arts_readings.md

 I've put all the fiber arts together on the grounds that there's so much crossover.
 I don't currently knit or crochet, sorry!
 But I'm sure there are *plenty* of resources elsewhere for both.

+*See* also [Fiber Arts Book Masterlist](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_book_masterlist.md), which includes some books I own that aren't listed here.
+(I'm not attempting a strict concordance and the linked list of owned books is rather more diligently attended to since that's for my own reference.)

 # Dyeing
 - Felicia Lo. *Dyeing to Spin and Knit: Techniques and Tips to Make Custom Hand-Dyed Yarns*.
 - Ashley Martineau. *Spinning and Dyeing Yarn: The Home Spinner's Guide to Creating Traditional and Art Yarns*.